 Semi-Truck Collisions at Intersections: Who is to blame?

 One of the most dangerous areas a bicyclist or pedestrian can encounter a large truck is at an intersection.
 Right turning truck drivers will not be able to see pedestrians or cyclist on their right who may be attempting to cross a street that a commercial vehicle is turning.
 While the pedestrian or cyclist may have the right-of-way and the truck most likely will be at fault for the accident if they hit them, these types of accidents are often deadly for those on the ground.

 Another issue with large trucks is a large turning ratio.
 Although the pedestrian or cyclist may think they are not in the path of a turning truck, these large vehicles can swing into other lanes as they try to turn right or left.
 Unsuspecting victims can suddenly find the back end of a large truck suddenly right where they are walking or riding.

 Cyclist Accidents When Trucks Are Backing Up

-Pedestrians and bicyclists are in grave danger of a serious injury or fatality if a large truck hits them.
-These injuries can be life altering and devastating for the victims and their families.
-Cases involving these types of accidents are complicated as there are several entities that may be financially responsible.
+Pedestrians and bicyclists are in grave danger of a severe injury or fatality if a large truck hits them.
+These injuries can be life-altering and devastating for the victims and their families.
+Cases involving these types of accidents are complicated because there may be multiple parties that may be financially responsible.

-Our team of truck accident lawyers at Rosenfeld Injury Lawyers has successfully represented many pedestrians and bicyclists that have been victims in truck accidents.
+Our team of truck accident lawyers at Rosenfeld Injury Lawyers has successfully represented many pedestrians and bicyclists that have been victims of truck accidents.
 We will fight to get you and your family the highest award possible for your injuries.
-Contact us today to schedule an appointment with one of our experienced attorneys; no fee is ever charged unless we are able obtain financial compensation in your case.
+Contact us today to schedule an appointment with one of our experienced attorneys; no fee is ever charged until we obtain financial compensation in your case.